 At Emerge Psychology™ we provide evidence-based CBT strategies to challenge thoughts and behaviour patterns – individualised according to your goals – over the phone – seven days per week – to rural Australians referred by their GP.

 In describing CBT, Beyond Blue Ambassador Gary McDonald has used the analogy of getting a flat tyre.
 If you’re going along in life and you get a flat tyre, rather than focusing on how you got it, “Was it a rock, was it a nail?
 Was it 100km ago, or 1000km ago?”, CBT focuses on fixing the flat and moving forwards, and then using your toolkit to keep moving forwards.
-We provide training in best use of your toolkit – but you’re the expert too, because you know your life better than anyone!
+We provide training in best use of your toolkit, but you’re the expert too, because you know your life better than anyone!

-Tools in the CBT toolkit include:
+Tools in the CBT Toolkit Include:

 Relaxation strategies are indicated for goals of reducing anxiety or irritability because they are portable and relevant in controlling our natural Fight vs Flight response.
 Where considered clinically-appropriate training will be provided during sessions in the following evidence-based Arousal Control strategies: Controlled Breathing Technique, Progressive Muscle Relaxation & Mindfulness Meditation.

-Cognitive Challenging of our automatic thoughts
+Cognitive Challenging of our Automatic Thoughts

-Our thoughts; whether they are right or not, helpful or not, realistic or not, cause the commensurate emotions.
+Our thoughts; whether they are right or not, helpful or not, realistic or not, cause commensurate emotions.
 So if I’m worried something bad is going to happen, this thought will make me feel anxious regardless, even if everything will most-likely turn out okay.
 Or if I’m thinking that I am not up to scratch, I will feel the distress caused entirely by this thought.
 I tend to barely notice such fast and automatic thoughts, but I’ll certainly notice the negative emotions these thoughts cause, and will often modify what I do accordingly.
 But just because I think something, that doesn’t mean the thought is realistic, or helpful in my goal of enjoying my life to the full.
-Cognitive challenging, regardless of our situation, seeks to figure out the most helpful way to think, and make changes in what we do accordingly.
+Cognitive challenging, regardless of our situation, seeks to figure out the most helpful way to think and make changes in what we do accordingly.

-Often when we give a friend advice, we notice how different – how wise, rational, helpful and compassionate what we say is – in contrast to what we tend to tell ourselves!
+Often when we give friendly advice, we notice how different – how wise, rational, helpful and compassionate what we say is – in contrast to what we tend to tell ourselves!
 We often tell ourselves to freak out in case a problem eventuates, or generally give ourselves a hard time.
 By introducing cognitive challenging (that is, challenging of our thoughts), we can move towards using our wisdom to our own advantage.

 Approaching our thoughts like a curious scientist enables us to test how helpful they are.
 Common cognitive challenges include: